Skip to content

 Learning Outcomes

-• Demonstrate understanding and consideration for end users and their importance in the development of an outcome.
+• Demonstrate manaakitanga (respect and care) of users in the development of an outcome

-• Critically conceptualise ideas by practising auahatanga (innovation) and manaakitanga (respect and care).
+• Develop and refine ideas by practising auahatanga (innovation)

 Assessment